 Apple’s health suite vs other fitness tracking platforms

-While your choice of platform will likely be dictated by your operating system (Health is only beneficial for iOS users), there are also some more differences between Google Fit and Apple Health.
+While your choice of platform will likely be dictated by your operating system (Health is only beneficial for iOS users), there are plenty of differences worth considering between Google Fit and Apple Health.

 On balance, Apple Health offers a more comprehensive list of metrics and provides more detailed trends and progress.
 For example, Apple Health supports data relating to diet, alcohol level, blood glucose, and more.

-But with its Move Minutes and Heart Points, Google Fit functions as more of a fitness platform in its own right.
+However, with Move Minutes and Heart Points, Google Fit functions as more of a fitness platform in its own right.
 It is also possible to integrate Google Fit data with Apple Health.

-So, that’s your total guide to Apple Health, Apple Fitness, and Apple Fitness Plus.
+So, that’s your basic guide to Apple Health, Apple Fitness, and Apple Fitness Plus.
 It’s a powerful toolset that empowers iOS users to do more with health and fitness data.
 But what do you make of the platform?
 Do you use Apple Health or Google Fit?
 Let us know.